Fiat 2000 Spider (1979-1985)

-The Fiat Spider was now built entirely by Pininfarina, with redesigned dashboard and center consoles and minor changes in trim.
+The Spider was now built entirely by Pininfarina, with a redesigned dashboard and center consoles, with minor changes in trim.
 The rear seat was replaced by a luggage shelf.
-In Europe, a special supercharged version, called the Volumex, was offered.

 For 1985, Spiders were upgraded with rack and pinion steering and larger front disc brakes.
 These improvements also brought a higher price-tag, which did not help already low sales.
 Fiat Spider production ended in 1985.

 Lada Classic Series

 The Lada Riva, also known as the Lada Nova, were a series of compact cars made in the former Soviet Union.
-It began production in 1970 as a modified license copy of the Fiat 124.
+Production began in 1970 as a modified license copy of the Fiat 124.
 Millions of these cars have been sold worldwide, and it's third most popular car in the world, following the Volkswagen Beetle and the Ford Model T. Although no longer produced in Russia, the Lada Classic series continued production in Egypt until 2015.

 In 2016, Fiat partnered with Mazda and resurrected the Spider name.
 The new 124 Spider is based on Mazda's fourth-generation MX-5 Miata.
 The two cars share the same basic frame, with the Fiat getting it's own springs and anti-roll bars.
 Although the wheelbases are the same, the Fiat is five inches longer, and weighs about 100 pounds more.
 The 124 Spider also has it's own sheet metal.